Alan Choe: Career

 Choe began his career working for architectural firms in both Australia and Singapore.
 In 1960, at the age of 29, he was recruited by the newly established Housing and Development Board (HDB), becoming its first architect-planner.
 His initial task was to complete the development of Singapore's first satellite town, Queenstown, a project initiated in the 1950s by the British Singapore Improvement Trust.
 It is noted that Choe had to complete the development of two among the five neighborhoods that made up Queenstown after the British architects who had started the project had to leave mid way.

 In 1964, Choe was appointed to head HDB's Urban Renewal Unit, which later evolved into the Urban Redevelopment Authority (URA) in 1974.
 His work with international experts, including Norwegian town planner Erik Lorange, helped lay the groundwork for Singapore's urban renewal strategies.
 Choe's vision extended to the preservation of Singapore's historical areas, advocating for the conservation of Chinatown, Little India, and Serangoon long before heritage conservation became a governmental priority.

 During his tenure, Choe oversaw the urban renewal of the city state's central area, addressing housing shortages and initiating the Government Land Sales Programme in 1967.
 This program allowed private developers to play a significant role in Singapore's urban development and the build out of present day landmarks like the Marina Bay, the Golden Mile Complex, and the People's Park Complex.

-After leaving public service in 1978, Choe joined the architectural firm RSP, contributing to projects like Parkway Parade and the Monetary Authority of Singapore Building.
+After leaving public service in 1978, Choe joined the architectural firm RSP Architects Planners & Engineers, contributing to projects like Parkway Parade and the Monetary Authority of Singapore Building.
 He also contributed to the development of the Singapore Indoor Stadium.

 Choe's influence extended to Sentosa, where he served as a board member and later as chairman of the Sentosa Development Corporation (SDC) from 1985 to 2001.
 His efforts transformed Sentosa from a military base into a recreational and residential destination, introducing Fort Siloso and the island's monorail system.

 Choe received numerous awards, including the Public Administration Medal (Gold) in 1967 and the Meritorious Service Medal in 1990.
 He was named in the Singapore National Day awards and inducted into the Distinguished Service Order in 2001.
 In 2004, he was awarded the Gold Medal by the Singapore Institute of Architects, for his contributions to architecture and urban planning.